Instant messaging

 This is a different beast than e-mail (which generally involves a few delays), instant messaging (IM) works by directly routing a message through to a recipient while they're on-line.
 This allows you to chat almost in real time—passing little notes back and forth between yourselves.

-You use them by getting yourself an IM client program (Gaim's a good, and simple, one that can actually use all of those systems within the one program), then you sign up for an account on one (or more) of the IM systems, look for people to chat to (some of them have search systems to find people with certain interests, or to find specific people), let people find you, or tell all your friends your username on the system (just like telling friends your phone number).
+You can still use some of them by getting yourself an IM client program (Gaim's a good, and simple, one that can actually use all of those systems within the one program), then you sign up for an account on one (or more) of the IM systems, look for people to chat to (some of them have search systems to find people with certain interests, or to find specific people), let people find you, or tell all your friends your username on the system (just like telling friends your phone number).

 You can find my IM details by searching for them (I use my real name on them, though many don't), or you can simply get them from my contact details page.